Harin-Udu/My-Project-1/Readme.md

    - A detailed story about the saloon
    - A what we offer section
-   - A why chooose us section
+   - A why choose us section

 2.2.3.
 Our team page